-Summer haw (Crataegus flava) belongs to the family Rosaceae (the Rose family).
+The summer haw (Crataegus flava) belongs to Rosaceae (the Rose family).
 It is a small deciduous tree that is native to south-eastern North America, Virginia to Florida, west to Mississippi.
 This tree grows in open woods and low hills, and it can reach 8-10 m in height.
 The leaves are cuneatic or broad obovate, and arranged in alternate.
 The white flowers bloom from May to June.
 The fruits are yellow, pear-shaped, up to 16mm in diameter, and can be used to make jellies and jams.
 The tiber is hard and can be made into small tools.